Meet our Staff

 organizes volunteer projects that cover a broad scope of social

-issues so everyone should be able to find something that they're
+issues so everyone is able to find something that they're

-Her favorite place to volunteer is Wheeler Mission Services.
+Hannah's favorite place to volunteer is Wheeler Mission

 "Domestic violence has always been a social issue that really

 tugs at my heartstrings.
 Being able to help out at Wheeler Mission

 and help those women and children that are no longer able to live

 life the way they imagined possible really makes me happy.
 They

 deserve so much better than how they've been treated, and being